 Healthcare inequity.
 Black women are three times more likely to die in a pregnancy-related death compared to white women.
 And the mortality rate for Black infants is twice that of white infants.

 Lack of support.
-McClain pointed to the number of single Black moms in the country and said: “There’s not always that father figure.
+In 2023, 47% of Black mothers in the U.S. were single mothers.
 When you don't have your spouse supporting you, it creates barriers to breastfeeding.
 You’re a single parent; you have to go back to work.

 Nursing Mother's Place is a great start